paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 inputs, lead to an important reappraisal of the conclusion that high density is associated with greater spread of the virus.
 Instead, the possibility of a non-monotonical relationship between population density and contagion is raised.
+I do not claim that the analysis presented here is the last word on the topic of density and the spread of COVID-19, and there is always the possibility that someone else will be better equipped to analyze these data with greater competence.
+By opening up the analysis, documenting the way data were pre-processed, and by sharing analysis ready data, my hope would be that others will be able to discover the limitations of my own analysis and improve on it, as appropriate.

-In the spirit of openness, this paper is prepared as an R Markdown document, an a companion data package is provided.
-The data package contains the relevant documentation of the data, and all data pre-processing is fully documented.
-Hopefully this, and similar reproducible papers, will continue to encourage others to adopt reproducible standards in their research.
+More generally, my hope is that the research of Sy et al. (2021), the present paper, and similar reproducible publications, will continue to encourage others to adopt higher reproducibility standards in their research.

 # References